appcelerator-forks/JiriChara.titanium-oauth2-client/README.md

 # titanium-oauth2-client

+### This project is ceased and it is probably not non-functional.
+Please try to find an alternative before you waste time with this OAuth2 client.
+I don't code in Titanium anymore and cannot provide any support.

 Oauth 2.0 Client Module for Titanium Appcelerator Applications

 **titanium-oauth2-client** makes it really easy to integrate oauth 2.0 client into your Titanium Appcelerator application.
 It was tested with [Doorkeeper](https://github.com/applicake/doorkeeper) - awesome oauth provider for your Rails app, but it is still in development state (so expect some things to be broken). **Every help by contributors is cheerfully welcome!**